smallsco/macstodon/README.md

 * Internet Config installed if you are running Mac OS 8.1 or earlier
 * An SSL-stripping proxy server (such as [WebOne](https://github.com/atauenis/webone)) running on another computer on your network.

-The following extensions are required for System 7 users, and can be found in the "Required Extensions - System 7" folder distributed with Macstodon.
-System 7 users will need to copy them into the Extensions subfolder of their System Folder:
+#### Required Extensions

+Note: Macstodon comes with a bundled installer that will install any extensions that your OS version requires.
+However, if you are building from source, you will need to manually install the below extensions.

+For 68k Macs running System 7.1 through System 7.6.1:

-* CFM-68K Runtime Enabler (not required for Power Macintosh)
+* CFM-68K Runtime Enabler
 * ObjectSupportLib
 * NuDragLib.slb

-**No support is provided for this app, and I don't plan on maintaining it long-term.
-This is just a fun hack project, not a serious development effort.**
+#### Optional Extensions

+For text-to-speech support on 68k Macs:

+* AppleScript
+* Finder 7.1.3 or newer (the "Scriptable Finder")
+* Finder Scripting Extension
+* Say Scripting Addition
+* PlainTalk

+For text-to-speech support on PPC Macs:

+* PlainTalk

 ## Screenshots
 <p align="center">